OscarDS/pymemdyn/templates/README.md

 INPUT:
 ------
-    - popc.itp              # Topology of the lipids
-    - ffoplsaa_mod.itp      # Modified OPLSAA-FF, to account for lipid modifications
-    - ffoplsaabon_mod.itp   # Modified OPLSAA-FF(bonded), to account for lipid modifications
-    - ffoplsaanb_mod.itp    # Modified OPLSAA-FF(non-bonded), to account for lipid modifications
     - topol.tpr             # Input for the first equilibration stage
-    - topol.top             # Topology of the system
+    - processed.top         # Topology of the system
-    - protein.itp           # Topology of the protein
     - index.ndx             # Index file with appropriate groups for GROMACS
+    - eqCA.mdp              # Example of a parameter file to configure a production run with c-alpha position restraints (see TIPS)
-    - prod.mdp              # Example of a parameter file to configure a production run (see TIPS)
+    - dres.mdp              # Example of a parameter file to configure a production run with BW distance restraints (see TIPS)

 STRUCTURES: